redislabs-training/redis-sitesearch/README.md

 ### Indexing Documents

-As soon as the app finishes starting up, it begins indexing site content.
+As soon as the app finishes starting up, it begins indexing sites configured in the `DEV_SITES` dictionary in the file `sitesearch/config.py`.

 You should see output like this, indicating that supervisor started the processes:

 ```
-app_1   | 2021-01-12 21:17:51,091 INFO success: worker entered RUNNING state, process has stayed up for > than 1 seconds (startsecs)
+worker_1   | 2021-01-12 21:17:51,091 INFO success: worker entered RUNNING state, process has stayed up for > than 1 seconds (startsecs)
 app_1   | 2021-01-12 21:17:51,092 INFO success: app entered RUNNING state, process has stayed up for > than 1 seconds (startsecs)
-app_1   | 2021-01-12 21:17:51,093 INFO success: redis entered RUNNING state, process has stayed up for > than 1 seconds (startsecs)
-app_1   | 2021-01-12 21:17:51,095 INFO success: scheduler entered RUNNING state, process has stayed up for > than 1 seconds (startsecs)
+scheduler_1   | 2021-01-12 21:17:51,095 INFO success: scheduler entered RUNNING state, process has stayed up for > than 1 seconds (startsecs)
 ```

 * The "app" process is the Python search API
 * The "worker" process is an RQ worker that will process any indexing tasks it sees
 * The "scheduler" worker is a process that runs an indexing task every 60 minutes

+You will also see output from a Redis container.

 You might see errors and warnings as the indexing job proceeds, like this: